-Aleafia Health Inc’s (TSXV:ALEF) Canabo Medical Clinic reports medical cannabis therapy helped patients quit or reduce their usage of Benzodiazepine, a class of addictive and often fatal anti-anxiety drug
+Aleafia Health Inc’s (TSX:ALEF) Canabo Medical Clinic reports medical cannabis therapy helped patients quit or reduce their usage of Benzodiazepine, a class of addictive and often fatal anti-anxiety drug

 Benzodiazepine is a prescription sedative, with trade names like Valium, Xanax, Ativan among others.
 They are prescribed by doctors to treat acute anxiety, insomnia and, seizures.
 But in the long term benzos, as they are commonly called, are addictive and run the risk of a fatal overdose.
 When benzos are discontinued, they cause severe withdrawal symptoms, both on the mind and body.